babylonhealth/ReactiveFeedback/README.md

 ### Motivation

 Requirements for iOS apps have become huge.
-Our code has to manage a lot of state e.g server responses, cached data, UI state, routing etc. Some may say that Reactive Programming can help us a lot, but in wrong hands, it can make even more harm to your code base.
+Our code has to manage a lot of state e.g. server responses, cached data, UI state, routing etc. Some may say that Reactive Programming can help us a lot, but in the wrong hands, it can make even more harm to your code base.

-The goal of this library to provide a simple and intuitive approach to design reactive state machines.
+The goal of this library is to provide a simple and intuitive approach to designing reactive state machines.

 ### Core Concepts

 ##### State

-Is a single source of truth.
+`State` the single source of truth.
 It represents a state of your system.
-Usually, plane swift type (does not contain any ReactiveSwift primitives) to the point that it can be saved on disk.
+Usually a plain swift type (does not contain any ReactiveSwift primitives) to the point that it can be saved on disk.
 The only way to change a `State` is to emit an `Event`

 ```swift
 enum State {